-- Advanced tools to address cybersecurity risks to energy system transmission and distribution and renewables to storage and storage to energy network interface technologies; - Increasing circular economy processes, recycling, re-use or substitution of sustainably supplied critical materials and electronics for energy network and storage technologies; - Sustainability and public perception of energy network and storage technologies as a limiting factor for their required capacity build-up and efficient performance in a secure energy system (e.g., hydropower, CAES storage).
+Area 1- Advanced tools to address cybersecurity risks to 1) energy system transmission and distribution and 2) renewables to storage and storage to energy network interface technologies;

+Area 2- Increasing circular economy processes, recycling, re-use or substitution of sustainably supplied critical materials and electronics for energy network and storage technologies;

+Area 3- Sustainability and public perception of energy network and storage technologies as a limiting factor for their required capacity build-up and efficient performance in a secure energy system (e.g., hydropower, CAES storage).

-Furthermore, essential skills and efficient skills management within the overall energy network and storage system in respect of skilled labour being an important transversal value chain component should be addressed.
+Furthermore, essential skills and efficient skills management within the overall energy network and storage system in respect of skilled labour is important in respect of energy security.
+It should be addressed as an important transversal value chain component.